bryanwagner/node-dod/README.md

 [Single instruction, multiple data (SIMD)](https://en.wikipedia.org/wiki/SIMD) implementations are available on almost all modern computing architectures and allow us to exploit instruction-level parallelism.
 Effectively, SIMD operates on wide registers of 128 bits and higher, which allows us to perform operations such as a single multiplication instruction on four 32-bit floats.
 Commonly they are accessed via [C Intrinsics](https://software.intel.com/sites/landingpage/IntrinsicsGuide/).
 One approach to using SIMD in Node.js is to use [n-api](https://nodejs.org/api/n-api.html) to access them natively.

-But using Data-Oriented approaches on 32-bit float arrays allows compilers, JITs, and hotspot optimizers to perform [Automatic vectorization](https://en.wikipedia.org/wiki/Automatic_vectorization).
-When a compiler performs auto-vectorizes, it automatically converts instructions to SIMD instructions.
+But using Data-Oriented approaches on 32-bit float arrays allows compilers, JIT compilers, and hotspot optimizers to perform [Automatic vectorization](https://en.wikipedia.org/wiki/Automatic_vectorization).
+When a compiler auto-vectorizes, it automatically converts instructions to SIMD instructions.
 In ideal situations this can makes tight loops 4, 8, or 16 times faster.
 Auto-vectorization can be inconsistent, however, since it might only activate for simple loops.
-Generally, it's nice to have but we shouldn't be rely on it.
+Generally, it's nice to have, but we shouldn't be rely on it.

 Access to SIMD has been targetted by [WebAssembly SIMD](https://github.com/WebAssembly/simd).
 In particular, one nice abstraction library is [@thi.ng/simd
 ](https://www.npmjs.com/package/@thi.ng/simd) which compiles using [AssemblyScript](https://www.assemblyscript.org/).
 Currently, SIMD is accessible through @thi.ng/simd from Node version 14.6.0.